Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 Additionally, pecan nuts are one of the most significant sources of polyphenols in the world, specifically epigallocatechin (EGCG).
 This phenolic compound is also thought to be the primary compound responsible for many of green tea’s beneficial effects (12).

-Other than their nutrient density and phenolic contents, pecans also supply a moderate amount of protein.
+Other than this, pecans also supply a moderate amount of protein.

 |100 Grams of Pecans||692 calories|